dickinson0718/f23-classmaterial/syllabus.md

 prior to the due date/time to improve your grade without penalty as many times as you wish.
-Unless otherwise stated, all activities are due at the end of the week on Friday at 11:59pm.
+Unless otherwise stated, all activities are due at the end of the week on Sunday at 11:59pm.

 You should keep trying these activities until you are able to get them correct.
 My goal is that